-This course designed to provide undergraduate students with an introduction to biochemistry of fuels.
 We will start by reviewing briefly organic chemistry - the mechanisms by which organic molecules react and the functional groups found in biomolecules.
 We will then take a look at the structures and characteristics of main groups of biomolecules.
 In the final portion of the first part of the course, we will look at carbohydrate degrading pathways and try to understand the how and why of these pathways.

-In the second part of the course we will apply this knowledge and learn about the biochemistry of fuels.
-After the introductory material the rest of the course will concentrate on different facets of biofuels production.
+In the second part of the course we will apply this knowledge and learn about the biochemistry of fuels after an introduction to the need for renewable energy and the basics of biomass hydrolysis process.